BorisAnthony/go-fetchncache/ReadMe.md

 `-v`: verbose mode (_`debug` & `info` console logging_)

 `--config`: (required) path to config

+`-d` / `--delay`: delay in seconds between targets (default: 0)
+- Useful for rate limiting API requests
+- Applies delay between all targets regardless of success/failure
+- No delay after the final target

 `--json-format`: one of `original`, `pretty`, `minimized` or `both`
 - if called without, will default to `original`